Last modified: June 09, 2022

 Switching Back to a Branch from a Detached HEAD

-If you find yourself in a detached HEAD state and wish to switch back to a branch (let's say the master branch), use the git switch or git checkout command followed by the branch name:
+If you find yourself in a detached HEAD state and wish to return to a branch (for example, the master branch), you can easily switch back using the git switch or git checkout command followed by the branch name:

 git switch master

-With this command, you will switch back to the master branch.
-Any new commits you make will now be added to the history of the master branch.
+This command moves the HEAD pointer back to the master branch.
+Any new commits you make will now be added to the history of the master branch, ensuring your work continues on the intended line of development.

 Merging Changes from a Detached HEAD into a Branch

-If you've made some changes in a detached HEAD state and want to merge these changes into a branch (e.g., master), you can do so using the git merge command followed by the commit hash or tag name:
+If you've made changes in a detached HEAD state and want to incorporate these changes into a branch (such as master), you can merge them using the git merge command.
+Here's how to do it:

 git checkout master